infernoangel301ut/NUTS-GameEngine/DOCUMENTATION/FILES/GLOBALS.md

 #### any_numeric_value : type = int | float | [NutVector2](/DOCUMENTATION/FILES/NUTVECTOR2.md) | [NutColor](/DOCUMENTATION/FILES/NUTCOLOR.md)

-Type used for type checking when trying to use any numeric value.
+Type used for type-checking when trying to use any numeric value.